AlgoMaster Logo

 In both runs, the finally block runs exactly once per enumeration, after the last value the caller consumed.
 When the loop finishes normally, the iterator exits its body, the runtime calls Dispose on the enumerator, and the finally runs.
 When the loop breaks early, the foreach still calls Dispose on the way out (it is written into the generated code), the Dispose cancels the paused iterator, and the finally runs there too.

-This is the whole point of supporting finally in iterators: it gives you a place to release resources even when the consumer abandons the sequence.
-If you open a file in the iterator body and yield lines, the file gets closed whether the caller reads them all or breaks after one.
+This is the purpose of supporting finally in iterators: it provides a place to release resources even when the consumer abandons the sequence.
+Opening a file in the iterator body and yielding lines closes the file whether the caller reads them all or breaks after one.

-You can also catch exceptions inside an iterator, as long as the try block does not contain a yield return whose handler is in a catch:
+Catching exceptions inside an iterator is allowed, as long as the try block does not contain a yield return whose handler is in a catch:

 The try/catch wraps only the parse call, not the yield return.
 Bad inputs are skipped via continue.
 Good inputs flow through and get yielded after the try block ends.
 This shape (try around the risky line, yield outside) is the standard way to filter errors inside an iterator.